beaufsichtigen/IuliiaKulaginaMobile/README.md

 3. You have to take device and install native app before running tests.
 Ypu can find it in /main/resourses

 4. For web test please use EU VPN.  cookie policy if needed.

+5. You should change devices ID in XML files if needed.